zeppaman/KerasUI/README.md

 ```

 The api to get the prediction works in json post or form post.
 In json post the image is sent as base64 string.
+This double way to cunsume the service is usefull because you may link it to a form or use with wget or curl tool directly as well you can use it from your application.

 ```
 POST http://127.0.0.1:8000/api/test/